creationix/howtonode.org/articles/mocking-private-dependencies-using-rewire.markdown

 <mocking-private-dependencies-using-rewire/user-controller.js>

-In my test driven development all I want to test about is:
+In my test driven development all I want to test is:
-- this method will call getUsers on userService
+- this method will call `getUsers` on `userService`
-- if the passed-in callback receive an error then it will call next passing the error
+- if the callback receive an error then it will call `next` passing the error
-- else json is called on the response with the users as arguments
+- else `json` is called on the response with the users as arguments

 **Setting up a mock is easy** (I use [sinon] but any mocking will do it):

+    // given
     var userController = require('./user-controller'),
         userServiceMock = {};

-    // given
+    // and
     userServiceMock.getUser = sinon.stub().callsArgWith(1, null, [{id: 'user1'}, {id: 'user2'}]);

     // when